joeperone/diversity-and-RF/README.md

 Because it is still early in this initiative, data to support this claim is sparse.
 Fortunately, we can borrow lessons from data science and machine learning to confirm this assertion.

-## Experience is our personal data
+## Experience is our personal data and we use it to make decisions